takeourcarsnow/pasakai.lt/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for story generation
-- Lithuanian language support
 - Child-friendly content focus
 - Community feedback and testing

 ---

-Made with 💖 for children's joy | Sukurta su 💖 vaikų džiaugsmui
+Made with 💖 for children's joy